Good2bme/GettingandCleaningDataProject/README.md

 http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones

+ The following is a list of all files used from the downloaded zip file which were deemed necessary to create the tidy dataset :

+ * features.txt
+ * activity_labels.txt
+ * train/X_train.txt
+ * train/y_train.txt
+ * train/subject_train.txt
+ * test/X_test.txt
+ * test/y_test.txt
+ * test/subject_test.txt

 ####  Requirements for running the run_anaylis.R

  The follow are a list of assumptions which are required inorder to successful execute the run_anaylis.R script.